What is Corneal Crosslinking? Strengthening the cornea in a targeted manner

 Special case thin cornea: The Sub400 protocol

 A corneal thickness of 400 micrometers has long been considered the lower limit.
-For patients who fall below this value, we offer the special Sub400 protocol We use special riboflavin drops that allow the cornea to swell to a safe thickness before UVA irradiation.
-This allows us to treat eyes with thinner corneas safely and effectively.
+For patients who fall below this value, we offer the special Sub400 protocol an.
+We use special riboflavin drops that swell the cornea to a safe thickness before UVA irradiation.
+This allows us to treat eyes with thinner corneas safely and effectively as well.

 Our expertise: Why the surgeon’s experience is crucial